 Zinc has been shown to play a major role in every phase of the wound healing process, according to January 2018 research in Nutrients.
 It helps with repairing oxidative stress, reducing inflammation, regulating scar formation and more.

 "Zinc is commonly used in healthcare facilities to help treat skin injuries," Mathis says.
 "Zinc plays a role in the inflammatory response and collagen synthesis needed to improve skin integrity.
 If you have a zinc deficiency, this can slow down the wound healing process significantly."

 Zinc helps cells to grow and multiply, according to the Harvard T.H.
 Chan School of Public Health, making it essential for development during childhood, adolescence and pregnancy.
 Pregnant and breastfeeding people and teens require more zinc.

 There is mixed research on zinc deficiency and birth risks.
 Maternal zinc deficiency was linked to low birth weight in a June 2015 study in Nature.

-Supplementing with zinc didn't show to reduce the risk of adverse birth outcomes such as low birth weight in another March 2021 review in the Cochrane Database of Systematic Reviews.
+Supplementing with zinc didn't reduce the risk of adverse birth outcomes such as low birth weight in another March 2021 review in the Cochrane Database of Systematic Reviews.
 But, the researchers did find that taking zinc during pregnancy slightly reduced the risk of preterm birth.